iwi/linkatos/README.md

 ## Tests

-To run the tests you need to have Docker and Make installed.
-Then execute:
+To run the tests execute:

 ```sh
 make build test
 ```

+This has been tested with Docker (1.12.1) and GNU Make (4.1).
+These versions are the lowest that have been tested but lower versions might be acceptable as well.

 ## Tools